6 Steps to Get a Freight Broker License

-The actual cost of your license is $300 for one category or $600 for two.
+The actual cost of your license varies by state.
 You need to pay this amount to the FMCSA in step three of the process above.
 Note: You have to update your information every two years, but it’s free.

 Depending on how you set up your company, you might need to get a business license and insurance and pay other startup and organizational costs.
 Talk to your attorney and tax professional about any expenses you should expect.